-It only takes a few ingredients and a few minutes to make a Cherry Pineapple Dump Cake.
-It’s the best last-minute dessert to make when you’re having people over.
+It only takes a few ingredients and a few minutes to make a Pineapple and Cherry Dump Cake.
+Dump Cake recipes are the best last-minute dessert to make when you're having people over.

 - Crushed Pineapple (not the tiny can and do not drain it)

-- 1 can Cherry Pie Filling (Comstock is a great brand to use)
+- Cherry Pie Filling (Comstock is a great brand to use)

 - Yellow Cake Mix

 - butter (or margarine if you have to use it for food restrictions)